Home » Career Guidance » HR Interview Questions for Freshers (2023 Detailed Guide with Answers)

 Answer:

-I believe confidence is the trust we have within ourselves and our ability to complete a task.
+I believe confidence is the trust we have in ourselves and our ability to complete a task.
 Overconfidence is the ego within us that surfaces when we think too highly of ourselves and begin to exaggerate our abilities.

 Answer: